-These Rules apply for the purpose of classification of vessels - including catamarans and rigid inflatable boats (RIBs) - in commercial use, other than those in use for recreational, sport and pleasure, having a load line length between 4 m and 24 m, with a maximum speed of 45 knots and carrying no more than 12 passengers.
+These Rules apply for the purpose of classification of vessels with steel, reinforced plastic, aluminium alloy or high density polyethylene (HDPE) hull - including catamarans and rigid inflatable boats (RIBs) - in commercial use, other than those in use for recreational, sport and pleasure, having a load line length between 4 m and 24 m, with a maximum speed of 45 knots and carrying no more than 12 passengers.

-The application of these Rules to vessels with reinforced plastic hull or aluminium alloy hull having different load line length or speed may be considered by the Society on a case by case basis, depending on their specific operation and construction characteristics.
+The application of these Rules to vessels with reinforced plastic hull or aluminium alloy hull having different load line length or speed may be considered by the Society on a case-by-case basis, depending on their specific operation and construction characteristics.